 - Pilot a spaceship and travel the universe to explore the Milky Way galaxy via virtual reality by VictoryVR.

 - Participate in virtual frog dissections, providing a safer, cost-effective, and more humane life science/anatomy lessons by VictoryVR.

-- 2,150+ students, educators and general public have participated in immersive educational experiences through the Tech Learning Lab
+- Program highlights to-date include:2,150+ students, educators and general public have participated in immersive educational experiences through the Tech Learning Lab

 - 1,020+ virtual tours of the Smithsonian American Art Museum’s “No Spectators: The Art of Burning Man” exhibit